 The Old Queen's Head, 44 Essex Road, N1 8LN.
 Takes place every Tuesday night, more details on the website.

 The Prince of Wales doesn't market itself as London's toughest pub quiz.
-It lures you in looking like any ordinary pub quiz, AND there's delicious Thai food to dig into while you're quizzing.
+It lures you in looking like any ordinary pub quiz, AND there's delicious pub grub to dig into while you're quizzing.
 Any poor soul would fall for such a cruel trick.
 Then the quiz gets under way and... you're stumped.

 Once Londonist headed down and came a measly sixth.
 This was despite having two experienced quizmasters on our side, plus a man who writes trivia books.
 You have been warned.